dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/index.md

 ---
 title: What's new in Windows Forms
-description: Learn about what is new in Windows Forms for .NET.
-Windows Forms for .NET provides new features and enhancements over .NET Framework. ms.date: 11/05/2020 ms.topic: conceptual
+description: Learn about what's new in Windows Forms for .NET.
+Windows Forms. .NET provides new features and enhancements over .NET Framework. ms.date: 11/05/2020 ms.topic: conceptual
 ---